For the list of tropes about literal sisters and brothers, see Sibling Tropes.

 - Impractically Fancy Outfit is a cause of the Ermine Cape Effect, but the latter trope is also responsible for the continued application of the former.

-- Royals Who Actually Do Something and Lady of War occasionally overlap.
+- Royals Who Actually Do Something and Lady of War occasionally overlap, as royalty is generally expected to look elegant at all times.

-- One Judge To Rule Them All and Golden Snitch are sister tropes.
+- One Judge to Rule Them All and Golden Snitch are sister tropes, as both are about a single condition that renders all other factors in a contest irrelevant.

 - Human Shield and Bulletproof Human Shield both deal with bystanders being used to protect a target.
 The former discusses the psychological coverage, while the latter deals with physical protection.